gent79reid/gent79reid.github.io/_posts/2019-10-18-Run_Cisco_Trex.md

 layout: post
 title: "Running Cisco Trex"
-description: "This post will cover some basic usages of Cisco Trex, show you how to simply launch Trex to validate your DUT in home lab."
+description: "This post will cover some basic usages of Cisco Trex, show you how to simply launch Trex to validate your DUT in home lab.
+It does not aim to articulate the power of Cisco Trex, and not cover its advance features.
+I will keep updating this post series as I am going deeper in my project, which will heavily rely on Trex to do all kinds of interesting design.
+Trex doesn't have very fancy GUI client like Spirent, but its GUI client is getting improved a lot.
+ "
 categories: [Tools]
 tags: [Cisco,Trafffic Generator,Installation]
 comments: true